 1931 Deluxe Roadster owned by Charles Davis of Sidney, NY who writes, "I thought I should relate my very recent accomplishment of getting my '1931 A Deluxe Roadster' back on the road after perhaps 50 + years.
 I bought the car that a friend told me about in 1965, located in an elderly lady's garage in Vestal, NY.
 It seems her grandson had acquired the car as a teenager, too young to legally drive and did lots of tinkering and some clever artwork with a paint brush.
 When I found the car it had no top at all and although pretty solid, the interior was totally shot.
 After some negotiating by phone and mail I bought the car from the owner, a man who was by then living in California.

-I have on our local Antique Car Club web site a run down of the body off rebuild of the chassis by me, and the body by G & B Body Shop in Otego, NY where Gordy Hitchcock did lots of body and paint work and installed the interior and top.
+The body off rebuild of the chassis was done by me, and the body by G & B Body Shop in Otego, NY where Gordy Hitchcock did lots of body and paint work and installed the interior and top.